Graphical constructions of simple exclusion processes with applications to random environments: Applications to SSEPs in a random environment

-Given the generic environment $\o \in \O$, we set $c_{x,y}(\o):= \o_{x,y}$ if $\{x,y\} \in \bbE_d$ and $c_{x,y}(\o):=0$ otherwise.
-We can apply the results of Section \ref{sec_SSEP} $\cP$--a.s. if we show that Conditions (C1) and (C2) are satisfied $\cP$--a.s..
-(C1) is trivially always satisfied.
-For (C2) (i.e.~the random walk with conductances $c_{x,y}(\o)$ a.s. does not explode) we have the following criterion: \begin{Proposition} Condition (C2) is satisfied $\cP$--a.s.~in the following three cases: \begin{itemize} \item[(i)] $d=1$ and $\cP$ is stationary w.r.t.~shifts; \item[(ii)] $\cP$ is stationary w.r.t.~shifts and $\int \cP(d \o) c_0(\o) <+\infty$; \item[(iii)] $d\geq 2$ and under $\cP$ the coordinates $\o_{x,y}$, $\{x,y\} \in \bbE_d$, are i.i.d.. \end{itemize} \end{Proposition} The proof of Item (ii) is an extension of the arguments used in \cite[Lemma~4.3]{demasi} since we are not assuming here that $\cP$ is ergodic and that $\cP(\o _{x,y}>0)=1$ for all $\{x,y\}\in \bbE_d$.
-Item (iii) follows from the results of \cite{ABDH,BD}.
+Given the generic environment $\o \in \O$, we set $c_{x,y}(\o):= \o_{x,y}$ if $\{x,y\} \in \bbE_d$ and $c_{x,y}(\o):=0$ otherwise. \rosso{We write $(X_t^\o)_{t\geq 0}$ for the continuous-time random walk in the environment $\o$ with jump rates $c_{x,y}(\o)$ and with state space $\bbZ^d\cup \{\partial\}$, $\partial $ being a cemetery state (in case of explosion).} \rosso{The properties stated in Section \ref{sec_SSEP} hold $\cP$--a.s. if} Conditions (C1) and (C2) are satisfied $\cP$--a.s.. \rosso{Trivially} (C1) is always satisfied.
+For (C2) (i.e.~the random walk \rosso{$(X_t^\o)_{t\geq 0}$} a.s. does not explode) we have the following criterion: \begin{Proposition} Condition (C2) is satisfied $\cP$--a.s.~in the following three cases: \begin{itemize} \item[(i)] $d=1$ and $\cP$ is stationary w.r.t.~shifts; \item[(ii)] $\cP$ is stationary w.r.t.~shifts and $\int \cP(d \o) c_0(\o) <+\infty$; \item[(iii)] $d\geq 2$ and under $\cP$ the coordinates $\o_{x,y}$, \rosso{as $\{x,y\}$ varies in $\bbE_d$}, are i.i.d. \end{itemize} \end{Proposition} The proof of Item (ii) \rosso{will be} an extension of the arguments used in \cite[Lemma~4.3]{demasi} since we are not assuming here that $\cP$ is ergodic and that $\cP(\o _{x,y}>0)=1$ for all $\{x,y\}\in \bbE_d$.
+Item (iii) \rosso{will follow} from the results of \rosso{\cite{BD}}.

 \begin{proof} We start with Item (i).
 Since $\cP$ is stationary, it is enough to restrict to the random walk starting at the origin.
-Let $\o$ be an environment for which the random walk $X^\o_t$ starting at the origin has explosion with positive probability.
+Let $\o$ be an environment for which the random walk $X^\o_t$ starting at the origin has explosion \rosso{in path space} with positive probability.
 Since the sum of infinite independent exponential variables with parameters upper bounded by a finite constant diverges a.s., if the random walk explodes with positive probability (in path space) then the parameter $c_x(\o)$ has to diverge for $x\to +\infty$ or for $x\to -\infty$.